Appearance

 Example Prompt

-Pull together the project context for kendo: lanes, active sprint, members, and tell me who I am.
+Pull together the project context for kendo: lanes, sprints, labels, members, and tell me who I am.

 prepare-issue-context